Oroville, Washington: Climate

 Oroville lies in a climatic region that is typified by large seasonal temperature differences, with warm to hot summers and moderately cold winters.
 According to the Köppen climate classification system, Oroville has a humid continental climate, Dfb on climate maps.

 Economy

 Most of the economy of Oroville and the surrounding areas is based on agriculture.
 Numerous orchards and a few grape vineyards are within the town limits.
 During Oroville's heyday as a mining town, many saloons, restaurants, shops, and a drive-in movie theater were there.
 Today, the town's economy is depressed with a nearly 30% poverty rate and a median household income of only $22,000.
 Recently, three vacation cottage developments have been built, two east of Lake Osoyoos, Sandalia, and the Veranda Beach Resort, and one just north of downtown, Sonora Shores.

 The city is home to a weekly newspaper, the Okanogan Valley Gazette-Tribune, established in 1905 as the Oroville Weekly Gazette.
+Okanogan Living, a monthly lifestyle magazine based in Tonasket, also serves the region.

 Oroville is the northern terminus of the Cascade and Columbia River Railroad, a short line railroad owned by Genesee & Wyoming.